Get inspiration for parents!

 10. Terre, this is the French word for Earth.
 The origin of this word can be traced back to Old French and from there, to the Latin word ‘Terre’.
 The French word also means “land”, “soil”, and “property”.

-11. Tierra, this beautiful Old English name meaning Mother Earth comes from the equally beautiful language of Spanish.
-As is obvious by its form, the word is derived from the Old English word for Earth ‘Terra’.
+11. Tierra, this beautiful name meaning Mother Earth comes from the equally beautiful Latin language.
+The word is derived from the Latin word for Earth ‘Terra’.

 12. Země, this beautiful word for Earth comes from Czech language.
 It is spoken in Czech Republic and is also the official language of the same.